scriptrdotio/arm/arm/mbed/README.md

 ARM provides the [ARM mbed™ Device Connector service](https://connector.mbed.com/), a cloud service that allows connecting IoT devices to the cloud, notably to ARM's [mbed IoT device platform](https://www.mbed.com/en/) cloud platform.
 Using ARM's device connector, devices operated by [ARM's mbed OS](https://www.mbed.com/en/platform/mbed-os/) become at the reach of REST APIs calls using the Device Connector service's APIs.
-The pupose of our connector is to expose the latter to scriptr.io developers as first class JavaScript objects that can be easily invoked from within their scripts.
+The purpose of our connector is to expose the latter to scriptr.io developers as first class JavaScript objects that can be easily invoked from within their scripts.

 ### Prerequisites